gauravbhand1611/oms-documentation/newEraCaps/flows/salesOrder/custom-order-import.md

 - **Config Id**: `CSTM_ORDR_IMP`
 - **Property Resource**: `FTP_CONFIG`

-This job calls the **`importJsonListData`** service, which retrieves the transformed JSON from the SFTP path and imports it into Hotwax Commerce.
+This job calls the **`importJsonListData`** service, which retrieves the transformed JSON from the SFTP path and imports it into HotWax Commerce.

 #### **Services Called**
 1. **`createShopifyOrder`**